Understanding Expert Systems

 After acquiring a thorough view of processes, it is time to examine which of them are not required or are not producing what they should in terms of output.

-It is quite normal to find overlapping processes, or even different teams working on the same process.
+It is quite normal to find overlapping steps, or even different teams working on the same process.
 In such a scenario, extraneous work and processes need to be either redirected or completely eliminated.

 How to build the business case

-The creation of the business case can be completed in three steps again.
-These are:
+The creation of the business case can be completed in three steps which are:

 1. Identify potential areas of improvement